 Continuing with our sous vide cooking experiments, I turned this time to fish.
 Due to texture, not every type of fish is recommended, but salmon is and I can see why.
 Normally, salmon roasts in about 10-12 minutes and turns out pretty great, so I was skeptical about the sous vide method.
-The sous vide salmon takes 20-30 minutes to cook, depending on the thickness, and you also have to heat the water and vacuum seal the food – all extra time.
+The salmon takes 20-30 minutes to cook, depending on the thickness, and you also have to heat the water and vacuum seal the food – all extra time.

 Well, I’m a convert.
 I’m not sure I would bother every time I make salmon (at least once a week), but I would certainly make sous vide salmon again.
 The temperature – just slightly more than medium rare – was exactly what I chose from top to bottom, the texture was excellent and the fish was moist and delicious.